On the geometric quantization of contact manifolds: Geometric quantization of symplectic manifolds

 of $L^2$ sections of $\mathbb{L}$, with respect to the inner product

 From the infinitesimal action of $\mathfrak{g}$ on the space of sections, we obtain the desired correspondence $\Phi^X\mapsto A_X$ between classical and quantum observables via

-The Hilbert space we obtain in this way turns out to be too big (for example, in the non-compact case $M=T^*X$, we obtain $L^2(T^*X)$ rather than $L^2(X)$).
+The Hilbert space we obtain in this way turns out to be too big (for example, in the non-compact case $M=T^*X$, we obtain $L^2(T^*X)$ rather than $L^2(X)$, as one would expect in the canonical Schr\"odinger quantization).
 The standard way of cutting down the space of sections is to apply a {\em polarization}.
-We will restrict ourselves to the case of a complex polarization, which is defined to be an integrable Lagrangian subbundle $\mathcal{P}$ of $TM\otimes\C$ such that $\mathcal{P}\cap \overline{\mathcal{P}}=0$.
+We will restrict ourselves to the case of a complex polarization, which is defined to be an integrable maximal isotropic subbundle $\mathcal{P}$ of $TM\otimes\C$ such that $\mathcal{P}\cap \overline{\mathcal{P}}=0$.

 In other words, a polarization is given by a complex structure on $M$ that is compatible with the symplectic structure.
 The existence of a complex polarization is thus equivalent to having a K\"ahler structure on $M$.
 A polarization determines a subspace of the space of $L^2$ sections of $\mathbb{L}$ by requiring $\nabla_{\overline{X}} s = 0$ for all $X\in\mathcal{P}$; these are the so-called {\em polarized} sections.
 The space of polarized sections is then a candidate for the space $Q(M)$.
 By \cite[Proposition 6.30]{GGK}, there is a unique holomorphic structure on $\mathbb{L}$ such that the (local) polarized sections of $\mathbb{L}$ are the (local) holomorphic sections of $\mathbb{L}$.
-That is, the connection $\nabla$ preserves the metric, and satisfies $\nabla^{0,1} = \overline{\partial}$, where $\nabla^{0,1} = \nabla|_{\overline{\mathcal{P}}}$. \begin{remark} We can see here why it is advantageous to work with sections of a complex line bundle, rather than complex functions on $M$: the space $Q(M)=\Gamma_{hol}(M,\mathbb{L})$ is non-trivial if $\mathbb{L}$ is sufficiently positive, while this is not the case for the space of holomorphic functions on the compact manifold $M$.
-Moreover, we can generalize slightly by replacing the space of holomorphic sections of $\mathbb{L}$ by the sheaf cohomology groups $H^k(M;\mathcal{O}(\mathbb{L}))$.
-The definition of $Q(M)$ is then taken to be the $\mathbb{Z}_2$-graded vector space
+That is, the connection $\nabla$ preserves the metric, and satisfies $\nabla^{0,1} = \overline{\partial}_\mathbb{L}$, where $\nabla^{0,1} = \nabla|_{\overline{\mathcal{P}}}$.
+The resulting quantization $Q(M)$ in this case is then given by the space of holomorphic sections of $\mathbb{L}$.

-The corresponding action of $G$ on these groups is well-understood \cite{Bott}, and moreover, the groups $H^k(M;\mathcal{O}(\mathbb{L}))$ are isomorphic to the Dolbeault cohomology groups $H^{0,k}(M;\mathbb{L})$ of the complex of differential forms on $M$ with values in $\mathbb{L}$.
-This observation will later allow us to think of $Q(M)$ in terms of equivariant index theorem. \end{remark}